poboisvert/PyBer/README.md

 ## Recommendations

 - The total fares evolution seems to be steady.
-From an external view, the ride-sharing is popular and we would expect a steady increase for total fares.
+From an external view, the ride-sharing is popular and we would expect a steady increase for the total fares.
 - Hire drivers for the suburbans area and since the price is similar with the urban area, the driver could mix between the areas when possible.
 - Rural cities present a wild standard deviation.
 It could be possible that some rural are not fully aware of this service or the price in some cities are simply to expense for the customers.